rackerlabs/support-how-to/content/cloud-servers/mysql-connect-to-your-database-remotely.md

 ### Retrieve your IP address

-You need to know the Internet Protocol (IP) address of the computer from which you are connecting.
+You need to know the Internet Protocol (IP) address of the computer from which you're connecting.
 You can retrieve this information by visiting one of the following sites:

 -   <https://icanhazip.com>